leehambley/capistrano-handbook/index.markdown

        Capistrano::CLI.ui.ask "Give me a ssh user: " end

-This prompt won't be displayed until the variable is actually required, which of course depending on the configuration of your callbacks, may be never at all, this is a very valuable feature that can help ensure your low-level staff or colleagues don't have access to sensitive passwords for production environments that you may wish to keep a secret.
+This prompt won't be displayed until the variable is actually required, which of course depending on the configuration of your callbacks, may be never.
+This is a very valuable feature that can help ensure your low-level staff or colleagues don't have access to sensitive passwords for production environments that you may wish to keep a secret.

 **Note:** The curly-brace, and do..end syntaxes are purely a matter of taste and readability, choose whichever suits you better, this is Ruby syntax sugar, and you may use it as you please.